 If you’re are utilizing tuition assistance, the access point is the ArmyIgnitED portal to request Tuition Assistance.
 To gain access to ArmyIgnitED, speak with an Army Education Counselor or a member of the Department of Military and Veteran Affairs at Tennessee Tech.

 In order to act in accordance with procedures, we always suggest applying for FTA as soon as you have registered for courses.
+FTA requests must be submitted at least 7 business days prior to the course start date.
 If you wait to request FTA on the first day of the term or later it will be declined.

 Steps you will need to take in order to request FTA: